 Understanding Intl Game Tech's Unusual Options Activity

-On Monday, shares of Intl Game Tech (NYSE:IGT) saw unusual options activity.
-After the option alert, the stock price moved down to $18.79.
+Intl Game Tech (NYSE:IGT) shares experienced unusual options activity on Thursday.
+The stock price moved down to $20.22 following the option alert.

 - Sentiment: BEARISH